Nitrokey/nitrokey-documentation/nethsm/pkcs11/nginx.rst

 The ``ssl_certificate`` must point to a certificate file on the disk.

-The ``ssl_certificate_key`` can be an OpenSSL configuration, here we use the OpenSSL engine to use the PKCS#11 module and select the private key with the label/ID ``webserver`` and the key type ``private``.
+The ``ssl_certificate_key`` can be an OpenSSL configuration.
+Here we use the OpenSSL engine with the PKCS#11 module and select the private key with the label/ID ``webserver`` and the key type ``private``.

 ``ssl_certificate_key "engine:pkcs11:pkcs11:object=webserver;type=private";``

 .. note::
-  There is currently no way to generate a certificate and certificate key on the NetHSM directly, you must use generate the certificate and then upload it to the NetHSM.
+  You must generate the certificate separately and then upload it to the NetHSM.
 If the certificate on disk and the key in the NetHSM don't match Nginx won't start.

-libnethsm_pkcs11 configuration
+libnethsm_pkcs11 Configuration
 ------------------------------

 .. code-block:: yaml